In comparison to most professional telescopes, the PEST is tiny. And it’s not located on a mountain top away from light pollution.

 The gain of my ST-8XME CCD camera is measured to be 2.71 e-/ADU with a read noise of 19.9e-.
 I used the method described by Michael Newberry of Mirametrics in a technical note.
 I have included on this site a full calibration sheet for my CCD.

-The note does not mention it (and in fact I have not found anything in the literature that describes this way of assessing non-linearity) but if you extend the same graph used for gain measurement to higher ADUs, there is a point at which it takes a sharp departure from the straight line.
-I have found that this provides a much more sensitive assessment of where the CCD’s linearity ends.
+The note does not mention it (and in fact I have not found anything in the literature that describes this way of assessing saturation) but if you extend the same graph used for gain measurement to higher ADUs, there is a point at which it takes a sharp departure from the straight line.
+I have found that this provides a much more sensitive assessment of where the CCD’s saturation starts.

 The camera is run un-binned at a temperature of -5 °C. Readout time for a full frame is approx. 7s.